nemorisgames/TheIsland_Unity3D/Assets/TerrainComposer2/ReadMe.txt

 The TerrainComposer 2 window can be opened in:
 'Unity Menu -> Window -> Power Of Nature Software -> TerrainComposer2'.

-*** TerrainComposer2 beta does not work on the Mac yet.
-Because Mac OS does not support GPU Compute shaders yet.
-It requires OpenGL 4.3 and Mac OS is still on OpenGL 4.1.
-Don't worry as I'm still working on CPU Multithreading generating, and this will be added during the beta so it will also work on Mac.
+*** TerrainComposer2 does not work on the Mac yet as Metal is required for this.
+Unity is working on adding Metal in the Mac Editor on Unity5.6.
 For more info and supported platforms for Compute shaders visit the documentation page.

 Visit the documentation page to find downloadable stamps, examples, documentation, video tutorials and release notes: